SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 ## Implementation

-Figure 6 show the components that comprise the SellerDashboard.
+Figure 6 shows the components that comprise the SellerDashboard.
 The solid line shows the data flow, and the dotted line shows the OAuth flow.
-The green components are related to the SAP data operations, the blue components are related to the SharePoint picture library operation, and the orange components depict the operations of the entire SellerDashboard app.
+The green components are related to the SAP data operations, the blue components are related to the SharePoint picture library operation, and the orange components depict the operations of the entire SellerDashboard add-in.

 *Figure 6.
 SellerDashboard Solution*